 How to Rent a Car in Mexico

-In my opinion, the one and only way to rent a car in Mexico is to book directly with the rental car company.
-You can do this through their website or you can do it once you arrive at the airport in Mexico.
+In my opinion, the only way to rent a car in Mexico is to book directly with a small local rental car company or through a transparent third-party company like Discover Cars.

 If you are traveling during busy times like Easter, spring break, summer school holidays, or around the winter holiday time, then I really recommend booking in advance.